DNLF Fellowships

 Evaluation

-Nominations will be evaluated by the NIAS-Lorentz DNLF Board.
+Nominations will be evaluated by the NIAS-Lorentz Fellows Advisory Board (FAB).
 Nominees and nominators will be informed of the outcome within six weeks of the submission deadline.
 The successful nominee will be asked to submit a Full Proposal of the NIAS-Lorentz Workshop at a later date.

 Evaluation criteria include: